weakish/htm/README.txt

     const html = htm(text)

 The returned value is a string contaning valid [HTML 2.0].
-The first line will be the TITLE and H1 heading, truncated to 50 characters.
+The first line will be the TITLE and H1 heading.
 The remaining part will be enclosed with a PRE element, with links auto-linked.